Decentral-Diva/web3-security-journey/notes/day-01-onboarding.md

 - Collaboration and communication are part of the learning process

 ## My thoughts
 This feels like a structured path into Web3 security.
-I'm excited to start learning the technical side step by step.
+I'm excited to start learning the technical side step by step

 ## Next step
 - Prepare for first technical class